-The start of life coaching for adults recovering from eating disorders:
+The start of life coaching for individuals with eating disorders:

 It was the mid-1980's.
 I was asked to come into my community local hospital's eating disorder program to talk with patients about my experience with eating disorder recovery.
 It was very rare for a recovering patient to come into a program and talk with patients at that time.
 What was even rarer?
 To talk about recovery, the process of recovery.

 When I was invited to come talk to patients, it was the first time in my community that a recovered person came into a treatment program setting and openly talked about what this process was/is like for a recovering adult.
 I shared what it was like to regain and resume life without having had any of the normal developmental milestones or adult life experiences or skills.
 I wanted to give concrete meaning to this unknown entity in the most honest, sincere manner possible.
 I didn't want others' to be afraid or confused about "recovery."
 But more then anything, I wanted to offer hope.
 To explain the "how."
 To encourage them to keep working at this thing called recovery.
-I knew how hard it was to change behaviors, to change the way I looked at myself, at food/eating and at life, after years of illness.
-It was possible to move forward, get past recovery and to reach this place called "better."
+I knew how hard it was to change behaviors after years of illness, to change the way I looked at myself, at food, at eating and at life.
+It was possible to move forward, get through recovery and to reach this place called "better."